Spectral triples from stationary Bratteli diagrams: Substitution tiling spaces

 \subsection{Substitution graph and the Robinson map}

-The {\em substitution matrix} of the substitution $\sigma$ is the matrix with coefficients $A_{ij}$ equal to the number of tiles of type $t_i$ in $\sigma(t_j)$.
-The graph $\Gg$ of Section~\ref{sec-ST-Bratteli} underlying our constructions will be here the {\em substitution graph} which is the graph whose graph matrix is the substitution matrix.
-More precisely, its vertices $v\in\Vv$ are in one-to-one correspondence with the prototiles and we denote with $t_v$ the prototile corresponding to $v\in\Vv$.
-Between the vertices $u$ and $v$ there are $A_{uv}$ edges corresponding to the $A_{uv}$ different occurrences of tiles of type $t_u$ in $\sigma(t_v)$, see Figure~\ref{fig-bratsub}.
+The {\em substitution matrix} of the substitution $\Phi$ is the matrix with coefficients $A_{ij}$ equal to the number of tiles of type $t_i$ in $\Phi(t_j)$.
+The graph $\Gg$ of Section~\ref{sec-ST-Bratteli} underlying our constructions will be here the {\em substitution graph}: the graph whose graph matrix is the substitution matrix.
+More precisely, its vertices $v\in\Vv$ are in one-to-one correspondence with the prototiles and we denote with $t_v$ the prototile corresponding to $v\in\Vv$, {\it i.e.}\, the prototile set reads \( \Aa = \{ t_v : v \in \Vv\}\).
+Between the vertices $u$ and $v$ there are $A_{uv}$ edges corresponding to the $A_{uv}$ different occurrences of tiles of type $t_u$ in $\Phi(t_v)$.
 Here we call $u$ (or $t_u$) the source, and $v$ (or $t_v$) the range of these edges.
 Notice that the Perron-Frobenius eigenvalue of $A$ is the $d$-th power of the dilation factor $\theta$: \(\pf=\theta^d\).
 The asymptotics of the powers of $A$ are given by equation~\eqref{eq-An} as before.
-The coordinates of the left and right Perron-Frobenius eigenvectors $L,R$, normalized as in (\ref{eq-normalization}) are now related to the volumes and the frequencies of the prototiles as follows: for all $v\in\Vv$ we have
+The coordinates of the left and right Perron-Frobenius eigenvectors $L,R$, are now related to the volumes and the frequencies of the prototiles as follows: for all $v\in\Vv$ we have

 where $\freq(t_v)$ is the frequency and $\vol(t_v)$ the volume of $t_v$, the volume being normalized as in equation~\eqref{eq-normalization} so that the average volume of a tile is $1$.